-1 Council may establish any Council Committee that it considers necessary, or that is required in accordance with the Act, and assign to it any powers or duties as permitted by section 13 of the Act.

-2 Each Council Committee shall have a minimum of one public representative, or member of the public appointed by Council.
-The Council shall determine the skills and competencies for Committee volunteers and appoint qualified individuals to a roster for committee appointments.

-3 The Council shall make all Council Committee appointments and may specify an alternate who may be called upon to complete the term of any Committee member who resigns during their term of office.

-4 Policies shall be maintained to guide Council in appointing Council Committees.

-5 Each Council Committee with the exception of a Statutory Committee shall:

-- (a) perform its duties subject to the direction of Council; - (b) meet as frequently as required to fulfil its terms of reference; - (c) report to Council on the business of each meeting of the Committee; and - (d) prepare and submit an annual report of its activities to Council.

-6 Unless these Bylaws set out how a Committee chairperson is to be elected or named Council shall appoint the chairperson of a Committee.

-7 Each Council Committee appointment shall be for a term as specified in Council's policies.

-8 Each member of a Council Committee shall have voting power, unless otherwise specified in these Bylaws.

-9 A quorum for a Council Committee shall be the majority of its members, one of which must be a public representative or member of the public.

-10 No Association staff member shall have voting privileges on a Council Committee.

-11 Members of Council Committees are subject to the Association's Conflict of Interest Policy.
+- 1. Council may establish any Council Committee that it considers necessary, or that is required in accordance with the Act, and assign to it any powers or duties as permitted by section 13 of the Act. - 2.
+Each Council Committee shall have a minimum of one public representative, or member of the public appointed by Council.
+The Council shall determine the skills and competencies for Committee volunteers and appoint qualified individuals to a roster for committee appointments. - 3.
+The Council shall make all Council Committee appointments and may specify an alternate who may be called upon to complete the term of any Committee member who resigns during their term of office. - 4.
+Policies shall be maintained to guide Council in appointing Council Committees. - 5.
+Each Council Committee with the exception of a Statutory Committee shall: - (a) perform its duties subject to the direction of Council; - (b) meet as frequently as required to fulfil its terms of reference; - (c) report to Council on the business of each meeting of the Committee; and - (d) prepare and submit an annual report of its activities to Council. - 6.
+Council shall appoint the chairperson of a Committee. - 7.
+Each Council Committee appointment shall be for a term as specified in Council's policies. - 8.
+Each member of a Council Committee shall have voting power, unless otherwise specified in these Bylaws. - 9.
+A quorum for a Council Committee shall be the majority of its members, one of which must be a public representative or member of the public. - 10.
+No Association staff member shall have voting privileges on a Council Committee. - 11.
+Members of Council Committees are subject to the Association's Conflict of Interest Policy.